hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/architecture/injecting_batches_block_validation_rules.md

----
-title: Injecting Batches and On-Chain Block Validation Rules
+# Injecting Batches and On-Chain Block Validation Rules
----

 The validator can inject transactions into blocks.
 This functionality supports a variety of use cases, such as: